 What can you eat while fasting?

-An all-or-nothing approach isn’t always suitable for everyone, and it’s not always sustainable—but there are plenty of benefits from modifying your fasting approach.
+An all-or-nothing approach isn’t always suitable for everyone, and it’s not always sustainable—but there are plenty of benefits from modifying your approach to fasting periods when intermittent fasting.
 Certain foods can maintain many of the benefits of fasting and keep you sane.

 If you consume calories during a fast, keep them small and avoid anything that will cause an insulin response.